Capturing Conservation Moments with

-As the human population grows, often times at the expense of invaluable habitats and species, there is an ever-growing need for conservation.
-Recognizing this need as well as the need for inspiring stories and images backed by science, TerraLens Photography LLC was founded in September of 2013 to address this.
+As the human population grows, oftentimes at the expense of invaluable habitats and species, there is an ever-growing need for conservation, inspiring images, and engaging stories backed by science.

-The company recognizes the underlying connection we share with the entire planet and thus, we strive to encourage the responsible treatment of nature by drawing attention to topics in science and conservation through photography, writing, and photo archiving.
+Haley R Pope founded TerraLens Photography LLC in September of 2013 on the acknowledgment that we are deeply and intricately connected to all life on Earth.
+We strive to draw attention to topics in science and conservation through photography and writing to encourage the responsible treatment of nature.
 We enjoy working with other companies that aim to make the world a better place for us all.

-Travel, exploration, and research are essential components of both science and photography.
-Thus, my photographs and articles are guided by the people, animals, and environments I come in contact with in order to tell a complete and honest story.
+Creativity and exploration are essential components of both science and photography.
+Thus, my photographs and articles are guided by the people, ideas, animals, and environments I come into contact with to tell a complete and honest story.

 Haley R Pope

 From the time I was born, I was curious and imaginative.
 My family moved overseas when I was four and I grew up in Malaysia and Chile where my natural inclinations were stoked: I hung from tree branches, chased after wildlife, drank in the tropical rainstorms, and climbed mountains.

 Years later, I earned a B.A. in biology from Elon University in North Carolina and in the process, learned I desired more hands-on field experiences.
 Shortly after graduation, I moved to South Africa and enrolled at Stellenbosch University where I obtained an M.S. degree in zoology.

 In South Africa, I was re-introduced to a breathtaking natural world.
 I ran through national parks with warthogs on my heels and giraffes in the distance, tracked wild dogs through the bush and great white sharks along the coast, and trembled in excitement whenever I heard a laughing hyena or lion roar.
 Every morning, I woke up in awe of the nature that surrounded me.